alibenmessaoud/cs8470-ads/Notes.md

 transaction needs to wait for some random amount of time and assigned a new timestamp.

-### ConflictSerializability (CSR)
+### SerializableGraphChecking (SGC)

-ConflictSerializability will be based on conflict equivalence.
+SerializableGraphChecking will be based on conflict equivalence.
 We know that two operations are conflicting if they satisfy the following three conditions:

 1. In different transactions
 2. Operating on the same object